lakshmikanth-nageswar/ETFC_Lakshmikanth/README.md

 3. Finding the position of the required points on the pendulum to generate trajectory using Forward Kinematics / dynamics.
 4. Generating Plots

-The complete simulation was unable to be done within stipulated time please.